dcolumbus1492/optimising_self_diffusion/README.md

 **Objective**: Finding the initial 7Li distribution in the metal (i.e., the I.Cs), that explains the observable results.

-**Methodology**: 1) model the self-diffusion process on a 1d grid (using central differences and forward Euler).
+**Methodology**: 1) model the self-diffusion process on a 1d grid (using central differences and forward Euler techniques).
-                 2) run black-box optimization process to find the I.Cs of the system that fit best to the experimental data (using scipy.optimize.minimize)
+                 2) run black-box optimization process to find the I.Cs of the system that fit best to the experimental data (using scipy.optimize.minimize).